gopasspw/gopass/docs/features.md

 This will prompt you for which GPG key you want to associate the store with.
 Then it will create a `.password-store` directory in your home directory.

-If you don't want `gopass` to use this default directory, you can instead initialize a password store with:
+If you don't want gopass to use this default directory, you can instead initialize a password store with:

 ```bash
 gopass init --path /custom/path/to/password/store
 ````

-Note that if you have a huge number of GPG keys on the system or if you are running this command from a script, you can also specify the GPG key to use inline.
+If you don't want gopass to prompt you for the GPG key to use, you can specify it inline.
+For example, this might be useful if you have a huge number of GPG keys on the system or if you are initializing a password store from a script.
 You can do this in three different ways:

 ```bash
 gopass init gopher@golang.org # By specifying the email address associated with the GPG key